-Let’s say an individual investor wants to gain exposure to the S&P 500 (which tracks stocks from some of the largest companies on US stock exchanges).
-To mimic this exposure without buying an ETF or mutual fund, investors would have to buy each stock in the exact proportion tracked by the index (the current lowest weight is 0.00004523%; not really something that’s doable).
+Let’s say an individual investor wants to gain exposure to the S&P 500 (which tracks stocks from 500 of the largest companies on US stock exchanges).
+To mimic this exposure without buying an ETF or a mutual fund, investors would have to buy each stock in the exact proportion tracked by the index (the current lowest weight is 0.00004523%, which is not really very practical).

-ETF providers do a whole lot behind the scenes that individual investors would struggle to do by themselves:
+ETF providers do a whole lot behind the scenes that individual investors would struggle to do by themselves, including:

-- Manage cash flows (dividends) and potentially reinvest them
+- Managing cash flows (dividends) and potentially reinvesting them.

-- Adjust the portfolio to rebalance in line with the underlying index
+- Adjusting the portfolio to rebalance in line with the underlying index.

-- Buy the necessary proportion of stocks included in the index and sell those that leave the index
+- Buying the necessary proportion of stocks included in the index and selling those that leave the index.

-- Access foreign assets (stocks and bonds) at institutional rates
+- Accessing foreign assets (stocks and bonds) at institutional rates.

 There are fees with every transaction, so it would be very expensive for individual investors to manage this by themselves, and the ultimate performance would probably be nowhere near that of the index.

-Take the example of the Mackenzie Balanced Allocation ETF: it provides 60% equities, 40% fixed income exposure, with Canada, US, international and emerging market stocks and bonds.
+Take the example of the Mackenzie Balanced Allocation ETF (MBAL): it provides 60% equities, 40% fixed income exposure, with Canadian, US, international and emerging market stocks and bonds.
 There are over 4,200 underlying assets, rebalanced and maintained for a fee of just 0.17%.

 Many ETFs go further than simply replicating an index.
 ETFs can now provide investors with access to a variety of different investment strategies.
-In recent years, they have increasingly offered access to strategies designed to outperform indices.
+In recent years, they’ve increasingly offered access to strategies designed to outperform indices.

 Thematic ETFs also allow you to invest in specific market segments, such as green bonds, infrastructure and real estate.

-ETFs are bought and sold on stock exchanges, but unlike with common stocks, their price is not simply a function of supply and demand.
-The price of an ETF is the aggregated price of the underlying stocks or bonds it holds.
-You can buy and sell ETFs at any point during the trading day (unlike mutual funds, which can only transact at the end of the trading day).
-Also, unlike with mutual funds, there is no minimum amount of time that you must hold onto an ETF.
+ETFs can be bought from stock exchanges at any point during the trading day (unlike mutual funds, which can only transact at the end of the trading day).
+An ETF’s price is not simply a function of supply and demand; it is the aggregated price of the underlying stocks or bonds it holds.
+Also, unlike with traditional mutual funds, there is no minimum amount of time that you must hold onto an ETF.

 ETFs provide an efficient way to increase diversification in your portfolio, whether it’s in terms of geography or types of assets, and usually for a very low fee.
-They aim to bring you the performance of an index, or possibly even deliver a superior performance.
+They aim to replicate an index’s performance, or possibly even deliver a superior performance.
 This is even more impressive when you realize how difficult and expensive it would be to do this on your own.